normnXT/note-keeper/README.md

     };
 ```

-As a result of the request, the Google login screen will be opened in the browser.
-The server uses PassportJS to generate a URL that contains query paramaters like the scope of the information required by the application (which can be seen in the browsers URL), and a request token will also be provided to Google:
+In response, the server uses PassportJS to generate a URL pointing to Google's API that contains query paramaters like the scope of the information required by the application (which can be seen in the browsers URL), and a request token will also be provided to Google with the request:

 ```javascript
 router.get("/google", passport.authenticate("google", ["profile", "email"]));
 ```

-When the URL is called, an authorization code will be provided by Google in response.
-On user login, the Google callback URL is called:
+When the URL is called, the Google login screen will be opened in the browser, and the request token will be exchanged for an authorization code through the Google API.
+Upon the user confirming their details, the Google callback URL (specified in the PassportJS strategy) is called:

 ```javascript
 router.get(